install4j HelpDownload

 install4j offers a wide variety of pre-defined screens and actions that you can arrange according to your needs.
 Some of these screens and actions are generic and can be used as programming elements, such as the "Form" screen and the "Run script" action.

-While this chapter presents an overview of the concepts of the screen and action system, a later section in the documentation discusses how to configure the related beans in the install4j IDE in detail.
+While this chapter presents an overview of the concepts related to the screen and action system, a later section in the documentation discusses how to configure the related beans in the install4j IDE in detail.

 Installer applications